-DESCRIPTION This National Automotive Technician Education Foundation (NATEF) certified program covers these areas of automotive service: engine, brakes, electrical & electrical systems, steering & suspension, auto & manual transmissions and air conditioning.
+COURSE TITLE DESCRIPTION Automotive Technology This National Institute for Automotive Service Excellence (ASE) certified program covers these areas of automotive service: engine, brakes, electrical & electrical systems, steering & suspension, auto & manual transmissions, and air conditioning.
 Students may have the opportunity to become state certified, as well as to earn credit towards completion of an associate degree or other post-secondary training.
 Students may take this course for two years.
-Potential for articulated credits with Baker College, Kalamazoo Valley Community College, University of Northwest Ohio 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Algebra II Credit This is an Early/Middle College eligible program.
-Students in this course are dually enrolled and have the opportunity to earn college credit through Kellogg Community College (KCC) in addition to high school credit.
+Potential for articulated credits with Baker College, Kalamazoo Valley Community College, University of Northwest Ohio 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Algebra II Credit option This is an Early/Middle College eligible program.
+Credential options: Automotive Service Excellence (ASE) Entry-Level Maintenance and Light Repair (MLR), ASE Entry-Level Brakes, ASE Entry-Level Steering and Suspension Aviation Technology Students in this course are dually enrolled and can earn college credit through Kellogg Community College (KCC) in addition to high school credit.
 The KCC aviation coursework is part of a bridge agreement with Western Michigan University, College of Aviation and is delivered as on-line courses.
-Instructional support is provided by EFE to ensure student success at the college level.
+Instructional support is provided by CTE to ensure student success at the college level.
 This program is designed to introduce students to many aspects of the aviation industry and is intended for students with an interest in pursuing any career related to aviation.
 Students will develop a broad knowledge base in subject areas ranging from evolution of airplanes and commercial aviation, flight operations, weather, airspace, navigation, regulations, and aircraft systems.
-Students have the opportunity to interact with industry experts and visit leaders in the field of aviation for career exploration.
+Students can interact with industry experts and visit leaders in the field of aviation for career exploration.
 The program will feature many hands-on labs.
 Students may take this course for two years.
-Potential for articulated credits with Baker College, Northwestern Michigan College Dual Enrollment at Kellogg Community College with bridge agreement to WMU-College of Aviation 2nd World Language Credit 3rd Science Credit 4th Related Math Credit This exciting, fast-paced pre-engineering course provides advanced technology training in computer-aided design and computer manufacturing systems.
-All equipment is state of the art including Haas and Mazak CNC machining centers.
-The course uses CAD software including SolidWorks, Mastercam and KeyCreator.
-It also features demonstrations and maximizes student laboratory work (80% hands-on).
-Students gain planning, organizing and decision-making skills while also developing acceptable attitude, interpersonal and equipment-related skills.
-Paid co-op opportunities are available to second-year students who are placed at local manufacturers.
+Potential for articulated credits with Northwestern Michigan College Dual Enrollment at Kellogg Community College with bridge agreement to WMU-College of Aviation 2nd World Language Credit 3rd Science Credit 4th Related Math Credit

+Computerized Manufacturing This course provides training in computer-aided design and computer manufacturing systems using CAD software, SolidWorks, Mastercam and KeyCreator.
+It also features demonstrations and maximizes student laboratory work.
+Students gain employability skills such as planning, organizing and decision-making skills.
+Paid work-based learning opportunities with local manufacturers are available to second-year students.
 Computerized Manufacturing prepares students for immediate employment, advanced schooling and/or apprenticeship opportunities with local area employers.
 Students may take this course for two years.
-Potential for articulated credits with Ferris State University, Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit Visual Performing & Applied Arts Credit This is an Early/Middle College eligible program.
+Potential for articulated credits with Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Visual Performing & Applied Arts Credit This is an Early/Middle College eligible program. ------------------------------- --